 The flyway is utilized by the birds because there are no mountains or large hills blocking the flyway over its entire length.
 Over the past 10,000 years good sources of water, food, and cover has existed over its entire length but the future of the Sandhill crane is at risk due to loss of habitat and pollution.
 Only 10 percent of the habitat is now suitable for sandhill cranes according to Bill Taddicken, director of the Iain Nicolson Audubon Center at Rowe Sanctuary in Gibbon.

 It’s unclear how climate change is having a direct effect on the birds.
 What is clear is that the North Platte River is polluted.
-Agricultural runoff consisting of heavy metals, ammonia and arsenic have polluted the river for years.
-Nebraska’s waterways are the sixth worst in the nation for toxic pollution.
+Agricultural runoff consisting of heavy metals, ammonia, and arsenic has polluted the river for years.
+Nebraska’s waterways are the sixth-worst in the nation for toxic pollution.
 Most of the contamination is because of nitrates.

-The North Platte River is a unique river ecosystem which has drawn the birds to the area for over 10,000 years.
-Agriculture and industrial pollutants are beginning to change the environment and jeopardize the future of the sandhill cranes migratory path through the central flyway.
+The North Platte River is a unique river ecosystem that has drawn the birds to the area for over 10,000 years.
+Agriculture and industrial pollutants are beginning to change the environment and jeopardize the future of the sandhill cranes’ migratory path through the central flyway.

 ||| THE NORTH PLATTE RIVER IS FAILING

 Centuries of cycling drought, fire, and wind have carved the Great Plains.
 The birds once depended on the plains to sustain themselves in their migration.